AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

 # Chapter 13: Promises

 `JavaScript` work **synchronously** which means that each block of code will be executed after the previous one.
-In the example above we are using `fetch` to retrieve data from an url (in this example we are only pretending to be doing so).
+In the example above, we're using `fetch` to retrieve data from a url (in this example we're only pretending to be doing so).

-In case of synchronous code we would expect the line subsequent line to be called only after the `fetch` has been complete but in reality what is going to happen is that `fetch` will be called and straight away the subsequent two `console.log` will also be called, resulting in the last one `console.log(data)` to return `undefined`.
+In case of synchronous code we would expect the subsequent line to be called only after the `fetch` has been completed.
+But in reality, what's going to happen is that `fetch` will be called, and straight away the subsequent two `console.log` will also be called, resulting in the last one `console.log(data)` to return `undefined`.

 This happens because `fetch` performs **asynchronously**, which means that the code **won't stop** running once it hits that line but, instead, will continue executing.

-What we need, is a way of waiting until `fetch` returns us something before we continue executing our code.
+What we need is a way of waiting until `fetch` returns us something before we continue executing our code.

 To avoid this we would use **callbacks** or **promises**.